katsel/informatica-2016-arduino/README.md

   * Reconnect the Arduino to the computer.
 * See [example06/example06.ino](example06/example06.ino).

-## Seventh example
+## Seventh example: WiFi setup

 * See [example07/example07.ino](example07/example07.ino).
-  * Connect Arduino to a Wifi
+  * Connect Arduino to a WiFi
   * Arduino should output its IP address
-  * Ping Arduino from my notebook to test connectivity
+  * Ping Arduino from your computer to test connectivity
   * Start a web server on Arduino